tudelft3d/geogeeks/docs/writing/latexintro.md

   - [MacTeX](https://tug.org/mactex) :simple-apple:
   - [TeXLive](https://www.tug.org/texlive) :simple-linux:

+You can also combine the best of both worlds (overleaf and local), by using either the [Git Integration](https://www.overleaf.com/learn/how-to/Git_integration) to treat your Overleaf project as a remote repository or by using [GitHub synchronisation](https://www.overleaf.com/learn/how-to/GitHub_Synchronization) linking your project to a GitHub repository.
+Check the recommendations for local editors below.

 !!! warning

     For small documents Overleaf is great.
 But it becomes rather slow for medium to large documents, and then using LaTeX locally is probably a better idea.

+    Beware that pushes from Git/GitHub can result in the loss or displacement of track changes and comments, so make sure you don't mix the two (and make your supervisors aware).

 ## Getting started